183 Washington Street

 • How will the development at 183 Washington Street benefit Arctic Village, West Warwick and the surrounding neighborhood?

-The services to be offered by WDC’s at 183 Washington Street will address the immediate needs of the community in the near term while the project moves though the thorough planning and development process for the second phase of the project.
-This approach, with input from the Arctic Village Redevelopment Agency and others in the community, will ensure that the project and building design is consistent with the Arctic Village Redevelopment Strategy and the Arctic Village Plan.
-Most important of all, it will make certain that the effort contributes to a permanent solution to the community’s needs for permanent supportive housing.
+In addition to redeveloping a critical vacant building in the community, the services to be offered by WDC at 183 Washington Street will address the community's immediate and long-term needs for permanent supportive housing.
+With input from the Arctic Village Redevelopment Agency and others in the community, WDC has ensured that the project and building design is aligned with the Arctic Village Redevelopment Strategy and the Arctic Village Plan.
+When complete, the property will also pay significantly more in property taxes to the town than in its previous use.

 • How many people does Women’s Development Corporation currently serve in West Warwick?